-Based on this definition, Sweden represents the larger whole with its traditions and its culture, which has been influenced by a multitude of other cultures and traditions trough history.
+Based on this definition, Sweden represents the larger whole with its traditions and its culture, which has been influenced by a multitude of other cultures and traditions through history.
 The integration of varying parts has shaped Sweden of today.
-Sweden as a whole is https://www.scb.se/contentassets/5bcb7c34ad63424b918a79d8f59c641f/am0503 2017a01 br am78br1802.pdf permeated by external influences and this is why a hierarchical order should not form the basis for the what integration between different parts should be.
+Sweden as a whole is permeated by external influences and this is why a hierarchical order should not form the basis for the what integration between different parts should be.